aagles/Clay-Electrostatic-Solver/README.md

 # Clay-Electrostatic-Solver

-## Solves electrostatic potential map (Poisson-Boltzmann Equation)
-## for a Fixed, negatively charged clay particle with radius of curvature, R
+## Solves electrostatic potential map (Poisson-Boltzmann Equation) for a Fixed, negatively charged clay particle with radius of curvature, R

-## Units
+### Units of the inputed mesh dimensions in nanometers